4 tips for building out accelerated learning programs in your district

 Providing students with a supportive environment can be crucial for young learners.
 A Chalkbeat article about how schools have implemented accelerated learning highlighted the creation of after-school “acceleration groups” at a school in Indiana.
 There, students can review concepts from the previous year as needed.
 For example, the learners might focus on multiplying single-digit numbers after school while learning about two-digit multiplication during the school day.

 In the middle grades, it’s especially vital that the scope of accelerated learning programs encompasses subjects beyond the core content areas of math and ELA.
 In particular, Mark Schneider, director of the Institute of Education Sciences, underscored how important it is to gain science skills in middle school to pave the way for later STEM education.
 That’s why the institute included a middle grades science challenge among the learning acceleration competitions announced in December 2021.

-It’s hard to stay engaged with learning if you don’t see how it connects to your future.
+It’s hard to stay engaged with learning if you don’t see how certain educational opportunities connect to your future.
 Schools and districts must devise strategies that help high school students keep career and education pathways in sight following the completion of secondary education.
 This concept is emphasized in the U.S. Department of Education’s COVID-19 handbook.